Installing IDA Application

 5. Click the link of ida-web.war, in the configuration page, change the class loader order to Classes loaded with local class loader first (parent last).

-Installing on Docker platform
+Installing on Docker Compose

 Refer to ida-docker for deployment steps.